Dexamethasone Injection Rx

 Adults and Children:

-Asthma (inj).
+Not for epidural use; serious neurologic events may occur.
+Cerebral malaria, optic neuritis, active ocular herpes simplex: not recommended.
 Strongyloides infestation.
-Varicella.
-Vaccinia.
-Recent MI.
 Tuberculosis.
-Latent amebiasis.
-Hypothyroidism.
-Cirrhosis.
+Latent or active amebiasis.
 If exposed to chickenpox or measles, consider prophylactic passive immune therapy.
+Asthma.
+Recent MI.
+CHF.
+Hypertension.
 Renal insufficiency.
+Peptic ulcers.
+Diverticulitis.
+Intestinal anastomoses.
 Ulcerative colitis.
-Intestinal anastomoses.
-Diverticulitis.
-Peptic ulcer.
-CHF.
-Hypertension.
-Osteoporosis.
+Cirrhosis.
+Postmenopausal women (osteoporosis risk).
 Diabetes.
+Thyroid disorder.
 Myasthenia gravis.
-Hypoprothrombinemia.
+Avoid inj into previously infected or unstable joints.
 Supplement with additional steroids in physiologic stress.
 Avoid abrupt cessation.
-Monitor weight, growth, fluid and electrolyte balance.
+Monitor thyroid, weight, growth, fluid, electrolyte balance and intraocular pressure (w. therapy >6wks).
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

-HPA axis suppression, masks infection, increased susceptibility to infection, glaucoma, cataracts, secondary infections, hypokalemia, hypocalcemia, hypernatremia, hypertension, psychic disorders, myopathy, osteoporosis, peptic ulcer, dermal atrophy, increased intracranial pressure, carbohydrate intolerance, inj site reactions.
+HPA axis suppression, masks infection, increased susceptibility to infection, glaucoma, cataracts, secondary infections, hypokalemia, hypocalcemia, hypernatremia, hypertension, psychic disorders, myopathy, osteoporosis, peptic ulcer, dermal atrophy, increased intracranial pressure, hyperglycemia, inj site reactions.

 Formerly known under the brand names Decadron, Hexadrol.